Kayarchy - the sea kayaker's online handbook and reference

 • Enable a lifeboat to pinpoint your position by radio direction finding (RDF or just DF)

-A good handheld VHF radio is not all that expensive.
+On the other hand, a good handheld VHF radio is not all that expensive.
 You want a small waterproof model with at least 4 watts output power and preferably 6 watts.
 For the USA and Canada it is very useful to have special features for picking up weather radio.
-Some VHF radios also have GPS features.
+A basic VHF radio is quite cheap, but if you live in a country where DSC is legal it’s probably worth paying twice the price to get one that has GPS and DSC.
 Manufacturers with good reputations include Standard Horizon (Yaesu) and Icom.
 Both offer handheld radios with 5 watts output power which float if you drop them.

 Even with a "waterproof" radio it's good to have some way to keep it dry, such as a small transparent dry bag.
 It is best to carry a VHF radio someplace you can easily reach it without sinking your kayak, ideally in your PFD pocket so you still have it if you are unlucky enough to lose your kayak.
 Alternatively in a deck bag, not someplace which will require you to take off a hatch cover or your sprayskirt.

-A good modern radio will have Channel 16 and at least twenty programmable channels, so you can pre-program it to use the Boater Calling Channel and your favorite local and weather channels.
+Marine VHF radios don’t allow the user to tune them like an ordinary radio.
+They are preset to give push-button access to a number of “channels”.
+A good handheld radio will have Channel 16 and at least ten other channels, so you have a choice of working channels and the ability to use the Boater Calling Channel and your favorite local and weather channels.

 If you are transmitting from a kayak at sea level, using a 6 watt handheld radio set to "high power" and with a well-charged battery, your message may be picked up by a ship as much as 5 miles away.
 It may be picked up by a coastal radio station 6 or 7 miles away.
 50 miles is occasionally possible in some atmospheric conditions.
 If you don't get a response to your radio message, kayak to a different location, or land on a beach and climb a hill.